 Last year (2014) in December Evert received the first linear power supply that really fulfilled his needs: the HDPlex, and since then he worked on perfecting the implementation.

 The Reference Flow uses a new external linear power supply made by HDPlex, which has independent power rails with multiple outputs that can serve to independently power the computer and the SOtM USB card.
 An important part of using a linear power supply with a computer is that it needs to be over-dimensioned.
 If only barely coping, it will quickly start to sound slow, and less impulsive than a simple switching type.
 Perhaps of equal importance is the internal DC regulation, which can be done using various products.
 Evert found that the differences in sound between products were enormous, and used the one he found to sound best.
 The internal layout of components for the Reference Flow has been carefully refined, with the whole housing damped throughout and crucial components coupled to the housing via compliant materials.

 I first heard an early incarnation of the Reference Flow in January this year, and even if Evert’s setup is entirely different from mine, I was impressed with the level of emotional communication, the sound being utterly engaging.

-In broad terms, the Reference Flow can be seen as an integrated Music Server, automatic CD Ripper and music player, that doubles as a very fast NAS (Network Attached Storage).
-It purposedly does not have a DAC on board, but instead offers a high end USB output that works with every DAC you care to connect.
+In broad terms, the Reference Flow can be seen as an integrated Music Server, automatic CD Ripper, and music player, that doubles as a very fast NAS (Network Attached Storage).
+It purposely does not have a DAC on board but instead offers a high end USB output that works with every DAC you care to connect.